Discovery of life on Venus? Researchers butt heads | DW | 23.10.2020

-The British Astronomers announced the discovery of potential signs on life on Earth's neighboring planet on September 14 in the journal Nature Astronomy.
+The British astronomers announced the discovery of potential signs on life on Earth's neighbor on September 14 in the journal Nature Astronomy.

-According to the previous study, scientists working with telescopes located in Hawaii and Chile found signatures of clouds containing phosphine, a noxious gas which on Earth is associated with life.
+According to the British study, scientists working with telescopes located in Hawaii and Chile found signatures of clouds containing phosphine, a noxious gas that on Earth is associated with life.

-"It's not a smoking gun," said study co-author David Clements, an Imperial College of London astrophysicist.
-"It's not even gunshot residue on the hands of your prime suspect, but there is a distinct whiff of cordite in the air which may be suggesting something.''
+"It's not a smoking gun," said study co-author David Clements, an astrophysicist at Imperial College London.
+"It's not even gunshot residue on the hands of your prime suspect, but there is a distinct whiff of cordite in the air, which may be suggesting something.''

-While Clements only gives a 10% probability of life existing on Venus, he was excited about the possibility.
+Though Clements gaveonly a 10% probability to the presence of life on Venus, he was excited about the possibility.

 Read more: Why look for life in 'alien oceans' on distant moons?